Tiwarim386/Face_Generator-GAN/README.md

  1. The training data does not have the complete face.
 Features like hairstyle & chins are not visible.
 As a results, the generated   images miss chins and complete hairstyle.
 Data should preferably have the complete face.

 2. Obtaining higher resolution images as a dataset( Maybe 128x128 ) and then training the model on those images.
+(CelebA has 32x32 images)

 3. DCGAN is not a typical network where reduction in loss will point towards a better model.
 I don't know why it isn't so I'm not sure if higher epochs makes the generaotor generate more accurate and realistic faces.